Grand Canyon Area Travel Information

 - 1850s — Jacob Hamblin (a Mormon missionary) was sent by Brigham Young to locate easy river crossing sites.
 Building good relations with local Native Americans and white settlers, he discovered Lee's Ferry in 1858 and Pierce Ferry (later operated by, and named for , Harrison Pierce) - the only two sites suitable for ferry operation.

 - 1857 — U.S. War Department asked Lieutenant Joseph Ives to lead an expedition to assess the feasibility of an up-river navigation from the Gulf of California.
-Also in a stern wheeler steamboat 'Explorer', after two months and 350 miles of difficult navigation, his party reached Black Canyon some two months after George Johnson.
 The 'Explorer' struck a rock and was abandoned.
 Ives led his party east - they were the first Europeans to travel the Diamond Creek drainage and traveled eastwards along the South Rim.

 - 1869 — Major John Wesley Powell leads first successful expedition down the Colorado River.
 Powell referred to the sedimentary rock units exposed as 'leaves in a great story book.'